 Customers observed behaving in ways identified as unacceptable in this code of conduct will be instructed to cease the behavior or leave the library.
 Failure to observe these rules by refusing to change conduct when asked will result in loss of Library privileges, including the right to visit Library facilities and grounds.
-Banning will usually be done first for a single day, then for a week, then for a month.
-Permanent banning for unacceptable behavior must be authorized by the Director of Libraries or his/her designee and will be used when repeated attempts to correct unacceptable behavior have failed or serious offenses have occurred.
+Banning will vary based on the circumstances of the offense.

 If an unattended minor under eighteen years of age remains in the Library fifteen minutes past closing, police may be called.
-Attempts may be made by staff to contact the minor's parent, legal guardian or caretaker prior to calling the police.
+Attempts may be made by staff to contact the minor's parent, legal guardian or caregiver prior to calling the police.

 It is the responsibility of the Wichita Public Library to maintain a healthy and clean environment for all Library users and to protect the City's investment in Library collections, equipment and property.
 In order to fulfill this responsibility, the Library may restrict a user’s ability to borrow materials and/or to visit Library facilities when such use may jeopardize the health and cleanliness of Library facilities, collections and users.